moserc/WebDev-CP1/README.md

 This repository is my portfolio of projects from the Web Development course of the Bachelor of Science in Computer Science program, Fall Quarter '23.
-See below for phase details and specifications.
+See "Create Project #" headings below for phase requirements.

 Instructions for viewing the web pages:
   1. Download and extract the zip file for this repository.